 Among backpack models, the IceMule and its roll-top lid continue to reign supreme, even after several years of testing, regular use, and retesting, maintaining temperatures below 40° F for 52 hours and below 50° F for 55 hours.
 The REI Co-op Cool Trail Pack outlasted it when it comes to refreshing beverage temps, holding below 50° F for 59 hours.
 However, the Cool Trail Pack failed to stay below 40° F after just 9 hours, making us not excited to entrust it to keep any sensitive food items fresh.

-As soft-sided coolers have become increasingly popular, the market has become increasingly innovative.
-Once, the presence of an airtight zipper and waterproof exterior was an indicator of solid insulation.
-Now, a wide variety of closure solutions continue to impress us with their ability to keep things chilled.
-Models with the now old-school approach of having a water/airproof zipper include the Engel, RTIC SoftPak, Igloo Reactor, and Yeti Hopper Flip and BackFlip.
-The Yeti M30 has replaced its waterproof zipper with an equally effective magnetic seal, the IceMule Pro has a (mostly sealed) roll-top (like a dry bag), and the OtterBox Trooper features a fully sealed, plastic flip-top lid.
+As soft-sided coolers have become increasingly popular, the market has become more and more innovative.
+At one time, the presence of an airtight zipper and waterproof exterior indicated solid insulation.
+Now, various closure solutions continue to impress us with their ability to keep things chilled.
+Models with the now old-school approach of having a water/airproof zipper include the Engel, RTIC SoftPak, and Yeti Hopper Flip.
+The IceMule Pro has a (mostly sealed) roll-top (like a dry bag), and the OtterBox Trooper features a fully sealed, plastic flip-top lid.

 It's also worth mentioning that of the coolers we tested, three of the six that managed above-average insulation testing results (keeping temperatures below 40º F for 44+ hours) are not watertight and are significantly more budget-friendly than the top two performers in this metric.
 Notably, the REI Cool Haul (61 hours below 40º F), AO 24 Pack (55 hours), and IceMule Pro (52 hours) are all impressive insulators for weekend uses and cost a lot less than you might expect.
-The Arctic Titan Zipperless comes close as well (40 hours), making it another promising option.
+The Arctic Zone Titan Zipperless comes close as well (40 hours), making it another promising option.
 If your needs are modest, and so is your budget, these coolers offer good insulation at a fraction of the cost.

 Ease of Use